nilesr/formgen/README.md

 	display_subcol = [[cb, "bird", true]];

 which can display lines like "Didn't see anything", "Saw a robin", or "Saw an egret" on each row

+The four arguments are `e`, the dom element that the text will be displayed inside of, `c`, the database value of the requested column, `d`, the odkData object and `i`, the index of the row.
+So if you had a callback that needed data from another column, you can get it using `d.getData(i, "some_other_column")`

 The callback functions can return html too.